Wwy888/leetcode/README.md

 # leetcode
-this is a repository recording my faults and experience of doing leetcode problems
+this is a repository recording my faults and experience of solving leetcode problems